Skip to main content

 3

-Tag @adclear-support
+Tag support

-3. Use the Get Help bot for questions, bugs, and feature requests
+Use the Get Help bot for questions, bugs, and feature requests

 Use this for anything not specific to a single comment.
 General questions, suspected bugs in the tool, or feature ideas.
 The Get Help button is in the top right of any promotion (and also via the chat icon in the bottom left).
 It opens the Adclear support bot, which categorises your message into one of three flows: